grusha89/digitalgarden/_notes/Settings/Customization. Validations.md

 * Errors will not allow to send document to ERP and not allow some levels to approve the document.
 Conditions for this behavior can be found in [[Approval paths]] and in [[Approval process]]  #approvalWithErrors

 ##### Description of each validation
 Detailed information about validations behavior can be found in [[Document detail.
-Incoming Invoice]]
+Validations]]

 ***Document is duplicate***
 * tooltip "Document duplication check by number, amount and ID/VAT ID"